Saturday, April 28, 2012

 1-5.
 More Tribbles, More Troubles.

-Kirk, up to his neck in Tribbles.
+Kirk is up to his neck in both Tribbles and troubles.
 Again.

 THE PLOT